Only English people should play football for England, midfielder Jack Wilshere has said.

 Januzaj qualifies for Albania through his Kosovan-Albanian parents, Turkey through his grandparents and Serbia as Kosovo's independence has not been recognised by the United Nations.

 World governing body Fifa's rules state that a player is eligible to play for a country if "he has lived continuously for at least five years after reaching the age of 18 on the territory of the relevant association".

 That would mean Januzaj would have to wait until 2018 to represent England, assuming he remains in the country until he turns 23.
-England boss Roy Hodgson has confirmed he has been
+England boss Roy Hodgson has confirmed he has been monitoring the player.

 The England Under-21 set-up currently includes Liverpool's Raheem Sterling, born in Jamaica, and Wilfried Zaha of Manchester United, born in Ivory Coast, along with West Brom's Saido Berahino, who left war-torn Burundi as a 10-year-old.

 "It's a difficult one," said England Under-21 coach Gareth Southgate. "[Januzaj] has not played for anyone else.

 "We have lots of boys in our squad who were not born here, whose families have fled here.
 There are some wonderful stories and they are all incredibly proud to play for England.

 "I'm torn with it.
 The world is changing.
 People move and work abroad.
 It is important to know why someone wants to play for you."

 Former Football Association chairman David Bernstein said England must "play within the rules and get the best team we can".